This post will provide helpful tips for eating healthy on a budget, including the best budget foods and recipe suggestions!

 And at home, I do all of this on a budget that I follow.
 It works well to keep finances on track so I have money for other fun stuff, like travel and doing things with Dustin and the kids.

-Besides that, I donโt like waste and I find when I stick to a financial plan even when it comes to food, I waste less and use more.
-I watch what I put in the pantry and use it wisely.
+Besides that, I donโt like waste and I find when I stick to a grocery budget, I waste less.

-Read on and Iโll give you helpful ways to eat healthy on a budget, without it being boring or tedious.
-Itโs easy to do when youโve got tips (Iโve given you tons).
-And you'll see great budget-wise recipes throughout the entire post, too!
+In this post on How To Eat Healthy On A Budget, Iโll give you helpful ways to eat healthy on a budget without it being boring, bland or tedious.
+Eating healthy on a budget is easy when youโve got tips, and you'll find great budget-friendly recipes, too!

-Plenty of foods can be bought ahead and stocked up on when on sale.
-These are some that I keep on hand:
+Plenty of foods can be bought in bulk and stocked up on when on sale to save money.
+These are some that I keep on hand all the time and are very easy to buy in bulk:

-- Protein powders can be used in a lot of ways to boost your protein input (I like protein powder so much that Dustin and I created cleanish Brand Plant-Based Protein Powder in 3 delicious flavors)
+- Protein powders can be used in a lot of ways to boost your protein intake (I like protein powder so much that Dustin and I created cleanish Brand Plant-Based Protein Powder in 4 delicious flavors)

 - Peanut butter (you can make your own, too)